If an ilness has set you back, we'll help you move forward

 A complete list of recoverable losses in a personal injury claim

-Average asbestos-related disease general damages compensation
+Average asbestos-related disease compensation payouts

 These tables are used by solicitors or by the courts as a starting point when calculating your compensation.